paulwarren/nzde/dict/M/README.md

  <i>n.</i> <i>Verbena officinalis</i>; vervain [19?
 R. Mason quoting Hilgendorf]

+## Missus

+ <i>n.</i> constr often THE MISSUS, as a frequent contemporary male familiarity (cf THE WIFE, THE OLD WOMAN) as an often now un-contempuous reference used as much (or more) by New Zealanders as by other English speakers.
+In earlier days used by employees, especially on stations or farms, as a form of polite reference or address to the `boss's' wife.

 ## mist

  <i>n.</i> the film or `bloom' on apples, plums etc.